Warren Buffett: A capitalized Berkshire

 At Berkshire Hathaway's investor conference on May 3, 2025, Buffett requested that the board appoint Greg Abel to succeed him as CEO of the company by the end of the year.
 On May 5, 2025, the company announced the appointment of Abel as president and CEO, effective January 1, 2026, with Buffett remaining chairman.
+Buffett stepped down as chairman on September 18, 2026, effective immediately, with his son Howard Graham Buffett succeeding him.
+He remains a director of the company.

 Investment philosophy

 Buffett's writings include his annual reports and various articles.
 Buffett is recognized by communicators as a great story-teller, as evidenced by his annual letters to shareholders.
 He has warned about the pernicious effects of inflation:

 The arithmetic makes it plain that inflation is a far more devastating tax than anything that has been enacted by our legislatures.
 The inflation tax has a fantastic ability to simply consume capital.
 It makes no difference to a widow with her savings in a 5 percent passbook account whether she pays 100 percent income tax on her interest income during a period of zero inflation, or pays no income taxes during years of 5 percent inflation.